Rio de Janeiro

 BRT Rio

-Opened 2012, BRT Rio consists of three bus rapid transit lines that serve the city of Rio de Janeiro and the western suburbs.
-A fourth corridor (TransBrasil) has been partially constructed.
+Opened 2012, BRT Rio consists of four bus rapid transit lines that serve the city of Rio de Janeiro and the western suburbs.

 TransOeste